microsoft/AzureTrailblazerAcademy/month6/labs/lab_intelligent_bot/README.md

 ### Task 3: Download and open the ConciergePlus starter solution

-1. From your Lab VM, download the starter project by downloading a .zip copy of the Intelligent analytics GitHub repo.
+1. From your Lab VM open the Edge browser.

-2. In a web browser, navigate to the [Intelligent analytics MCW repo](https://github.com/Microsoft/MCW-Intelligent-analytics).
+2. Go to the following URL to download the intelligent-bot project .zip file [Intelligent Bot Zip File](/code/intelligent-bot.zip).

 3. On the repo page, select **Clone or download**, then select **Download ZIP**.